achintya007/bagh_doc/docs/source/getting_started.rst

    A x1 y1 z1
    B x2 y2 z2

-In %cc block, which desired incore should mentioned for integrals.
-The coupled cluster convergence tolerance should be mentioned for the desired accuracy using ``cc_convergence`` keyword.
-The coordinates you are working with should be mentioned in the next line (``*xyz``), along with the ``charge`` and ``multiplicity``.
-After that, the coordinates of the molecule need to be mentioned in the cartesian co-ordinates with proper atomic symbols ( ``A``, ``B`` ).
+The %cc block is also similar to the relativistic one, with the change that'real_ints ''true'should not be present.

-For example a four-component relativistic coupled cluster singles doubles (CCSD) calculation using pyscf interface can be performed using the following input file,
+For example a four-component non-relativistic coupled cluster singles doubles (CCSD) calculation using pyscf interface spin-adapted implementation can be performed using the following input file,

 .. code-block:: shell